Welcome back to National Parks and other public lands with T!

 President Carter declared Misty Fiords a national monument in 1978 under the Antiquities Act.
 Then the state of Alaska fought the federal government over land rights.
 Under the 1980 Alaska National Interest Lands Conservation Act, the designation changed to Misty Fjords National Monument.
 And it also reduced the monument’s size slightly.

 Historically, the Tlingit people occupied this region.
 Their history dates back almost 10,000 years.
+The native name for this place is Xena.

 - Misty Fjords